Skip to main content

 Retaking Prerequisite Courses: Applicants are approved to retake up to 15 credit hours of prerequisite courses.
 The higher letter grade will be used to calculate the prerequisite GPA.
 Cumulative GPA will include all prerequisite courses completed.

-The program must be granted Candidacy Status, have a pre-accreditation review, complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 *Doctoral degree level occupation therapy program.